piercefreeman/mountaineer/docs/links.md

         ...
 ```

-Alongside generating the appropriate API and router files, filzl will detect this render signature and generate a link generator.
-This generator will require a `detail_id` (since this is a required parameter) and leave the `checking_out` (since this has a default keyword argument it's declared as optional).
+Alongside generating the appropriate API and router files, filzl will detect this render signature and produce a link generator.

+This particular generator will require a `detail_id` and support an optional `checking_out` boolean.
+The `detail_id` is required because it's a part of the controller url. `checking_out` on the other hand is optional, since it has a default keyword argument in the case that another value isn't provided.

+On the client side, you can now create these dynamic links anywhere within your application.
+Mount the server state of the current view and use the included `linkGenerator`.

 ```typescript
 const MyHomeRoute = () => {